top of page

 Mormor bajs gås

-Growing up I knew I had some quarks: numbers I liked, on my alarm clock, and stereo volume; chewing two items of the same snack food at a time so they would not be lonely in my stomach; compulsive truth telling so I would not go to Hell, and other religious rituals to protect me from dying in my sleep, and my family from harm; rituals before karate tournaments, which include a hearty breakfast of Coca-Cola, and beef jerky, wearing of thong underwear, because it was going up m
+Leaving the Room Growing up, I knew I had quirks.
+Numbers mattered—on my alarm clock, on the stereo volume.
+I ate two of the same snack at a time so they wouldn’t be lonely in my stomach.
+I told the truth compulsively so I wouldn’t go to hell.
+I performed small religious rituals at night to keep myself from dying in my sleep—and to keep my family safe.
+Before karate tournaments, I had a very specific routine: a hearty breakfast of Coca-Cola and beef jerky, thong underwear (be

 brandy612